llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 ### Introduction:

+Several careers in society, like lawyers, aid providing a sense of safety and security to the public; these crucial services should therefore be carefully monitored to aid in their optimum performance.
+As recently as 2019, Sweden conducted a national study on health care professional's communication through an interpreter; this was done after noting that many parents in neonatal care are foreign-born and unable to effectively communicate with healthcare professionals as they do not speak the local language [pubmed.ncbi.nlm.nih.gov/31426785/].
+The results indicated insufficient awareness of guidelines in all neonatal units and that additional training was required, particularly of nurse assistants.
+Indeed, careful consideration of language barriers can mean the difference between life and death in medicine as well as in law enforcement.

+There are additional benefits to being a multilingual lawyer.
+As of 2015,  Brian Porro, the principal translator at the Directorate-General for Translation at the European Commission, eagerly sought to hire lawyer-linguists at the European Court of Justice; instead, he noted that there was "a dearth of suitably qualified prospective English candidates in law with an additional language" [theguardian.com/law/2015/jul/07/all].
+Therefore, this scarcity of capable multilingual lawyers may allow for international law firms to extend higher salaries to bilingual employees.
+Moreover, Porro suggested that speaking additional languages facilitated better communication.
+He added that the very presence of a sub-discipline could highlight one's ability to concentrate and deploy your language skills in legal practice.
+He also notes that one's language skills could also provide opportunities to work abroad.

+While data collection on the various professions can be conducted by private companies, it is typically undertaken by government-backed labor agencies, to ensure that the data is freely available to the public.
+In America, the U.S. Bureau of Labor Statistics collects such data and hosts it on a public website [bls.gov].
+While not all developing nations have been able to dedicate resources to the close monitoring of this data, its value is increasingly recognized.

-The American Bar Association does gather Legal Profession Statistics; their current statistical data is used to assist with research on lawyers and the legal profession.
-Their website notes data on the topics of Lawyer Demographics (including matters of Disability, Women, and Minority/People of Color).
-It also encompasses Justice System Statistics (including topics on Public Perception of Justice System/Lawyers and the Justice System), Court Statistics (including Cases Filed, and Criminal Justice Statistics).
-This association also notes the topics of Law Students and Education and Legal Salaries (and related Attrition/Retention data).
+While the U.S. Bureau of Labor Statistics provides general information on the demographics of the lawyers in the country, the American Bar Association (ABA) gathers more detailed information on Legal Profession Statistics [americanbar.org] [bls.gov].
+Their current statistical data is used to assist with research on lawyers and the legal profession.
+Their website notes data on the topics of lawyer demographics (including matters of disability, women, and minority/people of color).
+It also encompasses justice system statistics (including topics on public perception of justice system/lawyers and the justice system), court statistics (including cases filed, and criminal justice statistics). this association also notes the topics of law students and education and legal salaries (and related attrition/retention data).

-Lawyer demographics in Saint Lucia do not appear to be gathered.
-A representative of The Central Statistical Office of Saint Lucia stated that the data in the country's "Labourforce survey is not disaggregated in such a way to get a count of all lawyers".
-It was also stated that since the Labourforce survey "utilizes a sample if it were to give a figure it would not be representative".
+Currently, lawyer demographics in Saint Lucia (SLU) do not appear to be centrally gathered.
+The 2016 Labour Force Survey, made publicly available by The Central Statistical Office of SLU, did inquire into participants' industry - "What is the name of the business where you/....... work?
+What type of activity is carried on there?" [data.govt.lc/dataset/].
+However, the dataset ultimately appears to have been simplified to the point where details on individual professions were rendered indiscernible.
+The closest response, related to lawyers, would be one that highlighted "professional, scientific and technical activities"; this made up 1.0%  (51 participants) of the survey.
+A representative of The Central Statistical Office of SLU stated that the data in the country's 2016 Labour Force Survey was "not disaggregated in such a way to get a count of all lawyers".
+It was also stated that since the 2016 Labour Force Survey "utilizes a sample if it were to give a figure it would not be representative".
+Ultimately, even the president of the Bar Association of SLU, also confirmed that she was unaware of the departments of government bearing statistical data specific to lawyers

+Saint Lucia's National Environmental Information System (NEIS)  has been one of the latest governmental attempts at collecting and organizing national data [data.govt.lc/dataset].
+This "Project Reporting System for Multilateral Environmental Agreement (MEA) Implementation and Environmental Information Management" is regarded as a "legal instrument with binding effects on countries that have agreed to become parties".
+Saint Lucia's participation in this international agreement, enhances global agreements and sustainable development projects moving forward.
+However, one current category that highlights the "employed labor force by industry", is classified as having a low priority level.

+A need for additional data regarding lawyer demographics in Saint Lucia has been identified.
+To address this need, while following social distancing protocols, an online survey has been selected as the tool of data collection.
+Ultimately, such a survey can be applied to lawyers, nurses, or police officers - any profession that requires direct extended interaction with a citizen to provide a sense of safety and security.

 ### Questions: